codemonger-io/mapping-template-compose/README.md

 2. It was difficult to reuse components of mapping templates

-Regarding the second issue, we have to make sure a JSON representation resulting from a mapping template valid.
+Regarding the second issue, the major difficulty is in making sure a JSON representation resulting from a mapping template valid.

 Suppose you have the following property definitions as components: